smartcatdev/ee-export/README.md

 - Copy code into data.json minus the comments, the file should only contain the actual JSON object

 ## Importing the data into WordPress
-- Upload and activate the plugin
+1. Upload and activate the plugin
-- Go to EE Import in the dashboard and hit the Do Import button
+2. Go to EE Import in the dashboard and hit the Do Import button
+3. Profit